 How Many Machines Should I Buy?

-Depending on the size of your shop, your spending budget, & your projected yearly sales will help you decide how many machines you should buy.
+Depending on the size of your shop, your spending budget, & your projected yearly sales will help you decide how many frozen yogurt machines you should buy.
 The number could be anywhere from 1-10 machines, but more machines doesn't mean greater profits.
 A good rough estimate is about 3 machines for a small ice cream shop and 1 for a small restaurant looking to add ice cream as an extra stream of revenue to complement their main sales.

 What Type Of Machines?